 There are many guides to using the Google search engine and there's no need to repeat it all here.
 However, the following features are useful to anyone trying to gather evidence for a complaint.

-As Google trawls through the Internet, it creates snapshot copies of the pages it finds — these copies are called cached pages.
-If a website owner removes or changes the content of a page on their website, the cached copy will be deleted or updated the next time Google checks it.
-This means that, even though a page may have changed or been deleted, it may still be available in Google's cache.
-How long it remains there depends on how frequently Google checks that website: for popular websites and pages, Google may check them very frequently, but for less popular ones, the old cache may remain there for days or weeks.
+As search engines trawl through the Internet, they creates snapshot copies of the pages they finds — these copies are called cached pages.
+If a website owner removes or changes the content of a page on their website, the cached copy will be deleted or updated the next time the search engine checks it.
+This means that, even though a page may have changed or been deleted, it may still be available in the search engine's cache.
+How long it remains there depends on how frequently the search engine checks that website: popular websites and pages may be checked very frequently, but for less popular ones, the old cached page may remain there for days or weeks.

 This means that, even though a page has been changed, it may be possible to see what it said before that change.
 This can be very useful in researching.